 The 2010 Winter Olympic mascots – Miga, Quatchi, Sumi, and Mukmuk – are back and currently on display on a boarded up storefront downtown.
-And they’ve noticeably changed with the times, leaning into some noticeable West Coast-isms since they were last seen.
+And they’ve emerged having changed with the times, leaning into some noticeable West Coast-isms.

 Miga’s now a Juno-award-winning Instagram influencer.
 Quatchi has gotten really into craft beer.
 Sumi is a corporate lawyer who rips deep pow on the weekends in Whistler.
 And Mukmuk hit a rough spot trying to adapt in the city and moved to Vancouver Island, where he became a commune leader.

 The street artist known as WKNDSnack is to credit for the re-emergence of the elusive mascots and he answered questions about his idea of revisiting Quatchi and friends 10 years after the 2010 Olympics.
 He also speculates about where they will be another decade from now.

 And if you’d like the mascots for your own walls, you can buy your own signed print, with all donations are going to charity.
 Head to WKNDSnack’s Instagram account for more info.)